 Satchel Paige has been credited with warning, “Don’t look back.
 Something might be gaining on you,”

-I looked at my “lookback,” prepared for me by a social network algorithm that uses snippets of members’ internet pasts.
+I surveyed my “lookback,” prepared for me by a social network algorithm that uses snippets of members’ internet pasts.

 The micro-show begins with a mosaic of thumbnail photographs from recent years.
 I catch a flash of Brandeis blue, a glimpse of me leaning into my son’s graduation gown in a picture taken two months to the day after his father died.
 Gathered mint silk peeks from a top frame; it is the curved hem of my youngest daughter’s prom dress, which Jim never got to see.
 Above the frame she is beaming, beautiful, a young lady.